ipfs-shipyard/ecosystem-dashboard/README.md

 ### [Events](https://ipfs.ecosystem-dashboard.com/events)

-The [Events](https://ipfs.ecosystem-dashboard.com/events) view is a list of all types of github activities across all internal organizations, including:
+The [Events](https://ipfs.ecosystem-dashboard.com/events) view is a list of all types of public github activities across all internal organizations, including:

 - Issue Comments
 - Pushes